“How might we assist one who has brought us such yuletide joy?”

 From the ‘woman’ seated before Caroline.
 From behind her.
 From above her.
 From even beneath her feet.
 Abélia laughs, and every reflection, every shadow concealing some further tentacle, seems to laugh with her.
 The whole house seems to share in its mistress’ yuletide merriment.

-“How very flattering of you to say, my dear—even if one such as myself could hardly startle even a mouse,” the raven-haired matriarch smiles.
+“How very flattering of you to say, my dear—even if one such as myself could only but hope to discomfit a mouse," the raven-haired matriarch smiles.

 Caroline: Caroline hasn’t been afraid of the dark since her Embrace.
 Not really.
 It holds no secrets to her piercing gaze.
-She doesn’t fear muggers, or raptists, or even killers.
+She doesn’t fear muggers, or rapists, or even killers.
 Mortal threats to a mortal woman so trivial now.
-She prefers the dark, wraps herself in it each night as she flees the dawn each morning.
+She prefers the dark.
+She wraps herself in it each night as she flees the dawn each morning.
 She’s a creature of the night.

 But she finds herself dearly wanting to turn on a light.
 She could tell herself it’s to chase away the black mood the mass left her in—her sire was still absent—but it would be a lie.